SMFSW/sarmfsw/README.md

 Basic yet useful typedefs/macros/inlines for any ARM CMSIS based project

-Library has been updated to become compatible with Arduino platform (not only ARM cores, yet less optimized for 8/16bit cores)
+Library has been updated to become compatible with Arduino & other 8/16bit platforms (not only ARM cores, yet less optimized for 8/16bit cores)

 ## Library handled symbols (to be defined if needed)

 * `STM_FAMILY`: Define with proper family name if your STM32 MCU is not automatically recognized (in case of warning message displayed)
 * `SAM_FAMILY`: Define with proper family name if your ATMEL SAM MCU is not automatically recognized (in case of warning message displayed)

 * `HAL_MAX_TICKS` val: Define with custom max value in project if tick max value is not using 32b variable full scale
 * `HAL_MS_TICKS_FACTOR`: Define with custom multiplier in project if tick period is not 1ms

-* `BIG_ENDIAN`: Define this symbol if using big endian target architecture if not automatically recognized (in case of warning message displayed)
+* `BIG_ENDIAN`: Define this symbol when using big endian target architecture if not automatically recognized (in case of warning message displayed)
-* `LITTLE_ENDIAN`: Define this symbol if using little endian target architecture if not automatically recognized (in case of warning message displayed)
+* `LITTLE_ENDIAN`: Define this symbol when using little endian target architecture if not automatically recognized (in case of warning message displayed)
-* `REVERSE_BITFIELD`: By default biftfields are stored from lsb to msb; if not the case with the compiler, use a pragma or define this symbol
+* `REVERSE_BITFIELD`: By default biftfields are stored from lsb to msb; if not the case with used compiler, use a pragma or define this symbol

+* `STDBOOL_NDEF`: define this symbol in case used compiler doesn't have stdbool.h header
+* `STDINT_NDEF`: define this symbol in case used compiler doesn't have stdint.h header
 * `I_FIND_BINARY_HEADER_USEFUL`: For Arduino platform, if using defines from binary.h, define this symbol (not recommended, use 0bxxx for binary instead)

 ## Help would be appreciated: